genlaw/genlaw.github.io/resources.md

 ## Language Models

-[Eight Things to Know about Large Language Models](https://arxiv.org/abs/2304.00612) by Sam Bowman (2023) : Good introduction to LMs
+[Eight Things to Know about Large Language Models](https://arxiv.org/abs/2304.00612) by Sam Bowman (2023) : Good introduction to LMs.

 [HuggingFace NLP Course](https://huggingface.co/course/chapter1/1)
 : A more detailed set of tutorials on what NLP is, what Transformers are, and some more details about training/using language models.